Vaillancourt Fountain: Embarcadero Plaza renovation project and fountain removal

+On November 3, 2025, the Arts Commission voted 8-5 to approve the removal of the Embarcadero Fountain and to affirm the Planning Department’s determination under the California Environmental Quality Act that this action is statutorily exempt from further review under Section 15269 of the CEQA Guidelines.
+The artist was given 90 days to remove the fountain before the city dismantles it and puts it in storage for up to three years.

 Critical reaction

 The fountain has been considered controversial since its construction, and criticism of it has continued over the years.
 Hoving, in his dedication speech, said of the fountain had some of the daring of Baroque sculpture and that "A work of art must be born in controversy."
 Herman himself said it was "one of the greatest artistic achievements in North America."

 At the time of its dedication, the San Francisco chapter of the National Safety Council said that the fountain "may be a safety hazard".
 Opponents of the work handed out leaflets at the dedication of the fountain describing it as a "loathsome monstrosity", a "howling obscenity", an "obscene practical joke", "idiotic rubble", and a "pestiferous eyesore".
 Art critic Alfred Frankenstein of the San Francisco Chronicle responded that "its very outrageousness and extravagance are part of its challenge" and therefore, it "can't be all bad."
 He added that the fountain was intended to be participated in rather than just observed.

 An early comment by architecture critic Allan Temko, often repeated over the years, describes "technological excrescences" that had been "deposited by a giant concrete dog with square intestines".
 Another pithy remark that gained press attention, from critic Lloyd Skinner, was that the fountain was "Stonehenge, unhinged, with plumbing troubles".

 Artists have been critical of the work as well.
 Sculptor Benny Bufano called it "a jumble of nothing", artist Willard Cox likened it to "dynamited debris", and sculptor Humphrey Diaquist said it had been created by "a figure of deranged talent".
 Ruth Asawa noted in 1989 that "In the attempt to provide a disguise and diversion from the freeway, the goal of the fountain as a work of art was lost."

 The fountain has been called the "least revered modernist work of art" in San Francisco.
 Due to its size, it has been said that it "dominates the landscape" of the north side of Justin Herman Plaza.
 It has also been said that the design intent was "to mock and mirror the clumsy, double-decked roadway", referring to the elevated Embarcadero Freeway which separated the fountain from the waterfront at the time of construction.

 Charles Birnbaum, noted Halprin expert, stated the architect "always wanted people to interact with his water features" and that Justin Herman Plaza "was intended as a total environment, a space animated by people as well as water", so the fountain was designed to attract the public to an area otherwise cut off from the waterfront by the Embarcadero Freeway.